-Once you’ve downloaded the Windows 10 ISO onto your USB drive, make sure you backup your Mac using Time Machine, or a method of your choosing.
+Once you’ve downloaded the Windows 10 ISO onto your USB drive, make sure you backup your Mac using Time Machine or a method of your choice.
 Then, follow these steps:

 Your Mac will restart.
-Instead of the normal macOS booting operation, you’ll instead see a Windows loading screen.
-You are essentially starting fresh, here.
+Instead of the normal macOS booting operation, you’ll see a Windows loading screen.
+You’re essentially starting fresh here.
 Now, perform these steps:

 Windows is now being installed.
 Your Mac will restart a few times during this process.
-The first option you’re given is to use “express settings,” or custom.
-Express settings are fine; you can change settings later if you like.
+The first option you’re given is to use “express settings” or custom.
+Express settings are fine; you can change them later if you like.

 How to install Boot Camp on your Windows 10 partition